eaglesky/CodingPractices/AlgorithmsReview.md

 * Traversal
   Make sure to understand the process of three basic traversals.
   Code usually can be proved inductively -- properties of each subtree are maintained and passed to the parent tree.
 See solutions of postorder traversal.
+  Tree problems can often be solved by recursion.
+DP rarely works.
+The recursion could be either top-down or bottom-up, or both.
   - Basic Traversals.
     + [Leetcode] Binary tree inorder traversal(Algorithms* and Implementation*).
 Recursive solution, typical iterative solution using a stack, Morris Traversal(rarely used).
     + [Leetcode] Binary tree preorder traversal(Algorithms* and implementation*).
 Recursive solution, typical iterative solution using a stack, iterative solution applicable to n-ary trees, Morris Traversal(rarely used).